tomtidswell/sei-memorygame/README.md

 A simple card flipping memory game.

-I built this as one of my first ever projects in JavaScript.
+I built this as one of my first ever projects in JavaScript, over a weekend.

 It was originally built from a guide, but I greatly enhanced the functionality.
 See key enhanced functionality.